Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Methods

 Then, we plugged in $L_{SSIM}$ into the revised model loss:

 We changed the value of the coefficient to $k=20$ in this study so that the weight of the second term in Eq.
-(13) remains approximately the same as the one in Eq.
-(8).
-A flow chart of our revised pix2pix model is shown in Figure 9.
+(10) remains approximately the same as the one in Eq.
+(5).